DnsTestEnvironment/dns-indicators/_pages/en/status.md

 <b>Indicators with absolute or relative target values</b>

-In most of the cases an indicator is supposed to reach a concrete absolute or relative target value by a target year (for example [indicator3.1.a](https://dns-indikatoren.de/en/3-1-ab/)).
+In most of the cases an indicator is supposed to reach a concrete absolute or relative target value by a target year (for example [indicator 3.1.a](https://dns-indikatoren.de/en/3-1-ab/)).
 In the case of such a target formulation, first the average annual change over the last five years is calculated by means of the last six data points.
 This value is imputed for all years up to the target year.
 Building on this development, a hypothetical target value is calculated and compared to the predefined target value of the indicator.
 Based on the resulting difference between these two values, the indicators are assigned one of the following symbols:

 <img src="http://sdg-indikatoren.de/public/Wettersymbole/Sonne.png" alt="Sun" /> &nbsp; If the trend continues, the target value will be met or the difference between the target value and the current value will be less than 5 %.